 By offering suppliers access to early payments via dynamic discounting or supply chain finance solutions, companies can build a more economically sustainable supply chain.
 Suppliers can receive payment early in exchange for a small fee, thereby freeing up cash and reducing pressure on their working capital.
 And buyers can also benefit by reducing the risk of disruptions to their supply chains during challenging times.
 At the same time, by enabling both buyers and suppliers to free up their cash flow, supply chain finance can help companies invest in sustainability initiatives.

 Sustainable supply chain finance

 To achieve this, companies first rate the sustainability of their suppliers using a chosen methodology.
 Different companies will prioritize different factors in accordance with their own sustainability goals, but considerations could include environmental, ethical or health and safety performance.
-Suppliers which receive higher sustainability scores can then be offered supply chain finance at a lower or more favourable interest rate, as a reward for their more ethical practices.
+Suppliers which receive higher sustainability scores can then be offered supply chain finance at a lower or more favorable interest rate, as a reward for their more ethical practices.

-By using this approach, buyers can not only provide suppliers with the usual benefits of a supply chain finance program, but can also give suppliers financial incentives to improve their sustainability performance.
+By using this approach, buyers can not only provide suppliers with the usual benefits of a supply chain finance program but can also give suppliers financial incentives to improve their sustainability performance.
 PUMA, for example, launched a sustainable SCF program in 2016 after discovering that 94% of the company’s environmental impact took place in its supply chain.
 In the first year, the company provided over $100m in lower financing costs to its highest rated suppliers.

 In conclusion, embracing sustainability doesn’t simply mean that a business needs to adopt ethical and sustainable practices itself.
 Beyond this, it’s also important to build sustainability into the supply chain – both through including sustainability considerations in supplier management processes, and by incorporating sustainability into solutions like supply chain finance.